Planetary Systems CRN 17288 September 29, 2014

-This first term of introductory astronomy covers the early history of astronomy, the origin of the solar system, and what is known about the Earth, other planets, and their moons.
+This first term of introductory astronomy covers the early history of astronomy, the origin of the solar system, and what is known about the Sun, Earth, Moon, and other Solar as well as extra-Solar planets.
 This course requires minimal mathematics – some arithmetic and a little algebra.

-Homework: Prepare for each class by reading the assigned material in the text and answering the appropriate questions from the self-tests.
-After class reread the material and write out the answers to the Homework questions on that material, which are linked to the Course Plan below on the on-line version of this Course Information.
-Be sure to use complete sentences as well as diagrams and formulas in answering the homework questions.
+Homework: Prepare for each class by reading the assigned material in the text and trying some of the homework questions.
+After class reread the material and write out the answers to all the Exercises and Problems assigned in the Course Plan on the back of this page.
 You should be spending about 6 hours per week, outside of class, studying the text, answering questions, and solving problems.
 This homework will not be collected, but the examinations will consist of questions from the homework.

-Midterms: Friday, April 19, and Friday, May 10 there will be midterms in class.
-Each midterm will consist of ten questions similar to the homework questions.
+Midterms: Monday, October 20, and Monday, November 10 there will be midterms in class.
+Each midterm will consist of ten questions similar to the homework.
 The purpose of the midterms is to tell you how you are progressing with the course.
 Only your midterms which are better than your final examination will be averaged into your final grade.

-Final Exam: Tuesday, June 11, at 10:15 in Room 100 Willamette Hall. is required for a pass or a grade.
-This examination will consist of twenty questions similar to Review and Discussion questions or the simpler Problems from the homework.
+Final Exam: Thursday, 11 December, at 10:15 in Room 207 Chapman Hall. is required for a pass or a grade.
+This is late in Exam Week, and the exam cannot be given early.
+This examination will consist of twenty questions similar to the homework.

 The total effort on the project should be about 3 hours per week, or a total of 30 hours for the course.